Hosta ‘Krossa Regal’

 medium lavender

-blooms late July to early August
+blooms late July/early August

 36 to 63-inch high scapes

-Mound size:
+Mound size

 71 inches in diameter